yeti-switch/doc/src/en/yeti-ui-equipment/yeti-ui-equipment-gateways.rst

     .. _gateway_pop:

     Pop
         Point of Presence of the gateway.
-It used to force prioritization when :ref:`prefer same POP <gateway_group_prefer_same_pop>` option enabled for gateway group.
+It used to force prioritization depending on :ref:`Balancing mode <gateway_group_balancing_mode>` chosen for gateway group.
     Allow origination
         Specifies if gateway allowed to originate calls.
     Allow termination